vieko/create-sessions-dir/README.md

 /archive-session
 ```
 Claude moves finished work to the archive to keep your context file clean.

+**Automatic Prompts**: After merging to main, a git hook automatically prompts whether to archive completed sessions - archiving happens at the right moment without manual tracking.

 ### Change Git Strategy
 ```